 Home Remedies to Treat Heartburn

 Eat Earlier at Night.
-It can take your stomach anywhere from four to five hours to fully digest a meal.
+It can take your stomach anywhere from four to five hours to fully digest a meal3.
 Eating late and then going to bed within a few hours could exacerbate heartburn systems.
 If your typical bedtime is 10 p.m., make it a point to eat your biggest meal no later than 6 p.m.

 Avoid High-Fat Meals.
-Yes, certain high-fat meals taste great (pizza, anyone?), but because fat takes the longest amount of time to fully digest out of the stomach, avoiding frequent high-fat meals may keep your heartburn symptoms in check.
+Yes, certain high-fat meals taste great (pizza, anyone?), but because fat takes the longest amount of time to fully digest out of the stomach4, avoiding frequent high-fat meals may keep your heartburn symptoms in check.

 Consider Frequent, Smaller Meals.
-Eating a big meal can increase stomach pressure, which can in turn increase heartburn.
+Eating a big meal can increase stomach pressure5, which can in turn increase heartburn.
 Try to eat smaller meals throughout the day, or at the very least, eat a large meal slowly to keep that “too full” feeling from happening.

 Avoid Tight Clothing.
-Tight clothing can restrict and put unnecessary pressure on your stomach.
+Tight clothing6 can restrict and put unnecessary pressure on your stomach.
 If you occasionally deal with heartburn, it may be a good idea to leave those close-fitting leather pants at home!

 Maintain a Healthy Weight.
-Both individuals who have a high body mass index (BMI), or who have recently gained weight, are at risk for heartburn.
+Both individuals who have a high body mass index (BMI), or who have recently gained weight, are at risk for heartburn8.
 While it’s always easier said than done, maintaining a healthy weight is just one of those life habits that’s beneficial for a whole host of reasons!